Frequently Asked Questions

 I want to give more than $1,000.
 Do I get more than one vote?

 Donors of any amount above $1,000 receive one vote in that grant cycle.
-Any amount given over $1,000 provides additional funding for the winning research grant proposals.
+Any amount given over $1,000 provides additional funding for the winning project proposals.

 If I am unable to attend the annual conference, can I still cast my vote?

 Yes, although we strongly encourage attendance at the annual conference, you may vote online.
 At least 2 weeks prior to the annual conference, the Visionaries for the cohort will receive information on the finalists that have been selected by the awards subcommittee.
 The presentations will be presented live via the internet.
-Voting will open immediately after the presentations on Thursday morning and will close at midnight on Friday.
+Voting will open immediately after the presentations on Thursday and will close at noon on Saturday.
 The winning grant proposal will be awarded at the closing plenary.

 Are grants awarded to private, non-academic, for-profit organizations?

 Are Visionary Circle donors eligible to receive the Visionary Grant?